bitcoinops/bitcoinops.github.io/_topics/en/trampoline-payments.md

   - title: "LDK #2756 adds support for including a trampoline routing packet in its messages"
     url: /en/newsletters/2024/03/27/#ldk-2756

+  - title: "LDK #3446 adds support for including a trampoline payment flag in a BOLT12 invoice"
+    url: /en/newsletters/2024/12/13/#ldk-3446

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: "BOLTs PR #654: Trampoline Routing"